enriquederidder/SimpleWebDavManager/README.md

 ### Functionalities
 - Explore files in the hosted folder of the WebDav server.
-- Delete, modify, and manage items within the server.
+- Delete, modify, dowload and manage items within the server.
 - Select a desired WebDav server to explore by entering its address.

 ### Getting Started